 There are several reasons why someone would want to digitize a Polaroid image.
 These include:

-• To post them on social media
+- To post them on social media

-• To share them with friends and family – Quickly send photos via a text or email
+- To share them with friends and family – Quickly send photos via a text or email

-• To preserve them – Digital files last forever, and you’ve “backed up” your hard copy
+- To preserve them – Digital files last forever, and you’ve “backed up” your hard copy

-• To duplicate them – Digital files allow for duplication and manipulation
+- To duplicate them – Digital files allow for duplication and manipulation

 Of the five ways to digitize your Polaroids (or instant film), the best way to digitize Polaroids is by using the Scanner in Polaroid’s app.
 There are ways to create a higher resolution and quality image, but you can’t beat the ease and speed at which you can digitize your Polaroid with the Polaroid app.

-Digitizing your Polaroids (or other instant film) enables you to keep a copy foreverOpens in a new tab. and easily allows you to convert to different file types.
+Digitizing your Polaroids (or other instant film) enables you to keep a copy forever and easily allows you to convert to different file types.
 Based on your wants and needs for digitizing Polaroids, choose one of the five ways discussed throughout this post.
 Each option provides a different set of advantages and disadvantages for you to compare.